Early Literacy Skills

 • Sing the alphabet song together

-baby face 2 Vocabulary is knowing the names of things.
+Vocabulary is knowing the names of things.

 • Read different types of books; books are rich in vocabulary that may not be used in regular conversation